 We currently have contractual commitments for a number of projects using Company financing.
-We estimate that the cost of these existing active capital projects will be approximately \$16.1 million of which \$5.7 million was spent through March 31, 2022.
-We estimate that the remaining capital requirements related to these capital projects will be \$10.4 million which will be spent through the remainder of 2022.
+We estimate that the cost of these existing active capital projects will be approximately \$30.3 million of which \$9.5 million was spent through June 30, 2022.
+We estimate that the remaining capital requirements related to these capital projects will be \$20.8 million which will be spent through the remainder of 2022.

 We plan to fund all of our capital needs, including capital expenditures, from cash on hand, cash from operations, borrowings under our Credit Facility and any other financings which our management and Board, in their discretion, may consummate.
 Currently, our primary source of liquidity to meet these requirements is cash flow from operations and borrowings under our \$900.0 million Revolver.
 Our management believes that our financial resources and sources of liquidity will allow us to manage the continued impact of COVID-19 on our business, financial condition, results of operations and cash flows.
 For the full-year 2022, we have reduced our planned capital spending by deferring capital expenditure projects where possible and closely managing our working capital.
 We previously completed our annual budgeting process and have identified cost savings at the corporate and facility level.
-Additionally, we may from time to time pursue transactions to deleverage our balance sheet and reduce our funded recourse debt, including our nearer term maturities consisting of our 5.125% Senior Notes due 2023, our 5.875% Senior Notes due 2024 and our Credit Facility, which transactions may include, subject to market conditions, capital markets transactions, repurchases, redemptions, exchanges or other refinancing of our existing debt, the potential sale of additional assets and businesses and/or other strategic transactions.
+Additionally, we may from time to time pursue transactions to deleverage our balance sheet and reduce our funded recourse debt, including our nearer term maturities consisting of our 5.125% Senior Notes due 2023, our 5.875% Senior Notes due 2024 and our Credit Facility, which transactions may include, subject to market conditions, the proposed transactions set forth in the Transaction Support Agreement discussed below, capital markets transactions.
 Our management believes that cash on hand, cash flows from operations and availability under our Credit Facility will be adequate to support our capital requirements for 2022 as disclosed under "Capital Requirements" above.
 The challenges posed by COVID-19, as well as the current political environment, generally and on our business are continuing to evolve.
-Consequently, we will continue to evaluate our financial position in light of future developments, particularly those relating to the Executive Order and COVID-19.
+Consequently, we will continue to evaluate our financial position in light of future developments, particularly those relating to the proposed transactions set forth in the Transaction Support Agreement, the Executive Order and COVID-19.